THE BEST CYCLING SUNGLASSES

 The nosepiece on the Sportcoupe is large and on some models match the dominant color of the frame.
 With the polished translucent crystal smoke frame model we tested, this combination created a big fail for Nate.
 He viewed an ever-present, “bulky and bright orange blob” in his lower peripheral vision.
 Also not good or acceptable.

-The 100% Sportcoupe sell at far lower prices (USD$135 to $175, £100 to £160) than many of the other cycling sunglasses we reviewed.
+The 100% Sportcoupe sell at far lower prices (USD$135 to $175, £100 to £160) than many of the other best cycling sunglasses we reviewed.
 A black frame color and a grey or smoke lens might reduce the glare and peripheral vision issues we experienced.

 If you’d like to try that combination, you can order the 100% Sportcoupe through these links to these pages at my top-ranked store Competitive Cyclist and at recommended store Planet Cyclery.